Rishit-dagli/Rishit-dagli.github.io/_posts/2023-03-07-ferromagnetic-potts.md

 [^helmuth2019]: Helmuth, Tyler, Will Perkins, and Guus Regts.
 "Algorithmic pirogov-sinai theory."
 Proceedings of the 51st Annual ACM SIGACT Symposium on Theory of Computing.
 2019.

 [^frankl1981short]: Frankl, Peter, and Zoltán Füredi.
 "A short proof for a theorem of Harper about Hamming-spheres."
 Discrete Mathematics 34.3 (1981): 311-313.

+[^ising]: For $q=2$, $m(\chi)$ counts edges with equal spins, and $\beta$ matches the Ising inverse temperature up to a constant; the models are equivalent after a change of variables.

+[^self-reduce]: See, e.g., Jerrum–Valiant–Vazirani-style self-reducibility: approximate $Z$ at successive conditionings to sample one variable at a time; the Potts model inherits this property from its log-linear form.

+[^edwards-sokal]: Edwards–Sokal coupling (1979) couples the Potts model with the random‑cluster model so that sampling edges $A$ and then coloring components yields an exact Potts configuration; see standard references on FK percolation.